Saransh482003/MAD-2-Project-Bibliophilia/README.md

 ![techs](https://github.com/user-attachments/assets/d17f0949-ce31-42a8-b846-1fb703af2b15)

 ### Introduction
 Bibliophilia is a multiple user Library Management System which creates a virtual platform for readers to explore books encompassing multiple authors and genres.

-### Multi-Users
-There are two user types: Readers and Admins
+The two types of users are: Readers and Admins.

+### The Readers
+   #### 1. Signing and Signup
+   Readers would have to enter their Username and Password to sign in.
+Else